noiseprotocol/noise_spec/noise.md

 Following the `type` or `nonce` field is a big-endian `uint16` length field describing the number of following bytes in the message.

-Following the `length` field is an encrypted `payload` field, which contains sections as described for handshake messages.
-Section 0 should be used for the primary stream of application data, and section 255 is only used for padding.
+Following the `length` field is an encrypted `payload` field.
+The payloads are used to transport application data.
-Unrecognized sections should be ignored by the recipient.

 3. Sessions